OfficeDev/O365API-PopulateSampleData/README.md

-# O365API-PopulateSampleData
+# Populate Office 365 Tenant Account With Sample Data
-Windows Store App that will populate data for Office 365 API services such as mail, calendar, contact and files.
+A Windows Store App that will populate data for Office 365 API services such as mail, calendar, contact and files.
+The app essentially read new contacts, mails and calendar events from a .xml file and add them to the logged in Office 365 tenant account.
+The app lets users add files to OneDrive through a file picker.
+This application can be used to add data only to one of the services (mail, calendar, contacts, files) as well.
+Existing data on the Office 365 tenant account will not be affected by this app.

 ## How To Run This Sample
 To run this sample, you need: